Anamitra-Pal-Lab/DeNSE/README.md

 ## Motivation
 A
+## Languages and Dependencies
+The entire program was implemented using Python programming language.
+Specifically, the open-source Python package Tensorflow was used to train the neural network models.
+For the data generation, the Matpower library in Matlab was used.

+The standard Python libraries like Numpy, Pandas, Matplotlib etc. need to be installed to run these codes.
+For detailed installation instructions for Windows, please follow these [instructions](https://www.tensorflow.org/install/pip#windows).

 ## Description of Files
 The python codes are divided into one main file named "Main_SE_EPRI.py" and other files containing the functions that are called in the main file.
 The files containing the functions and their objectives are listed below.